Espyo/Pikifen/README.txt

         Support and beta-testing
             My friends at Pikipedia and Pikmin Fanon My friends at Brawl Snapshots
-        Everything else
+            Pretty much everyone over on the Pikmin subreddit Everything else
             André 'Espyo' Silva
         Tools used